Deforestation is an issue that has consequences for humans and wildlife.

 Something to note is that there can be challenges and issues with mass tree planting and afforestation projects (as evidenced in China as one example) – so, these challenges and potential problems need to be considered with any future tree planting projects and strategies

-Solutions to deforestation (and saving rainforests) might focus on providing an economic incentive to preserve remaining forests as they are, establishing new forest areas (along with tree planting, reforestation and greening of land), as well as considering the impact of population growth and increased consumer needs on the need for new farming land and increased agricultural production.
+Solutions to deforestation (and saving rainforests) might focus on providing an economic incentive to preserve remaining forests as they are, establishing new forest areas (along with tree planting, reforestation and greening of land), as well as considering the impact of indirect factors like population growth and increased consumer needs on the need for new farming land and increased agricultural production.
 Finding other alternatives to timber (such as bamboo) is another option worth considering

 What Is Deforestation?